pybe/Notes/Dell Inspiron 1545-4211/readme.md

 Select ssh to be installed

 Seemed to crash trying to reboot at end.

-After holding power button down ad booting the install everything seems ok.
+After holding power button down and booting the install everything seems ok.

 apt update && apt upgrade